Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 8 Major scope creep.
 Likelihood medium-low, effect high 9 Bad docs.
 Likelihood medium high, effect medium-low

-10 Physical and Mental Health consequences due to overwork.
-Likelihood medium, effect medium
+##Physical and Mental Health consequences due to overwork.
+#Likelihood: Medium     Effect: Medium

 Overwork is a physical risk that can be quite common in students, particularly when assignment due dates are coming up.
 While a team member might not appear to be doing an excessive amount of work, they will have assignments or tests to work on for other courses.
 Overwork can lead to sleeping disorders, anxiety, and easy targets for illnesses.
 These effects make the person unable to work properly or potentially lead to them dropping the course.
 To avoid a team member becoming overworked, the team will strive to: